 In this workshop, we will discuss:

 - Actions and directions to avoid the next storm

-- KPA and KPI to assess and drive the development of resilient health organizations and systems.
+- KPA and KPI to assess and drive the development of resilient health organisations and systems

 Who should attend

 The workshop has been designed for all protagonists of the management and transformation of health systems.
 Expected participants are:

 - Health leaders and managers.

 - Clinical care professionals.